-Phishing protection technology lets Firefox help protect users by comparing the URLs the user visits to a blacklist of known scam sites, and presenting a warning to the user when they visit a site on the list.
+Phishing protection technology lets Firefox help protect users by comparing the URLs the user visits to a list of known scam sites, and presenting a warning to the user when they visit a site on the list.

 Installing a new data provider